Orange-OpenSource/TIM/README.rst

 and a basic Android TIM-Client app enabling to test the TIM services.
 The OIDC-TIM server is based on an `open source implementation of OpenID Connect in PHP by Nomura Research Institute, Ltd`_.
 The TIM (Android and JavaCard parts) operates as a server and receives requests from native applications needing to access user personnal data.
 The TIM works in offline and online modes and provides many benefits among with:

     *	Usage continuity when in offline scenario (or in a roaming situation)
     *	Privacy improvement for the end-user as the online IdP is not contacted and therefore unable to track the user’s activity
     *	Improved security with the use of a combination of Trusted Execution and Secure storage

 In online mode the TIM is connected to the OIDC-TIM server and recovers access tokens and refresh tokens for the requesting app.
 The TIM then stores the tokens in the JAVA Card.
 Based on those tokens the TIM creates new access tokens (tim-access tokens) for the requesting application which can then use it to access a Ressource Server and recover requested user personnal data.

 In the offline mode, the TIM does not contact the OIDC-TIM server but instead uses the stored tokens to create tim-access tokens for native applications.
 The offline mode prevents the server from monitoring the user activity and hence preserves his privacy.
+The security is enhanced by the smart card, with the secure storage.
+The TIM is not dependent of a particular network access technology and ensures the usage continuity when moving from a technology to another (eg: wifi to 4G).

 .. _`open source implementation of OpenID Connect in PHP by Nomura Research Institute, Ltd`: https://bitbucket.org/PEOFIAMP/phpoidc/